mateuszwlosek/azure-pulumi-example/README.md

 Go to `Pipelines` and create a new one.
 Select `Azure Repos Git` and repository created before as the place with your code.

-**Pipeline to build, push docker image and perform rolling update of demo application **
+**Pipeline to build, push docker image and perform rolling update of demo application**
 In `Configure` step select `Existing Azure Pipeline YAML file` and in `path` select: `/pipelines/docker-build-push-rolling-update.yml`.

 Variables:

 Name: docker_registry_repository
-Description: Docker registry repository path, generated while creating a kubernetes cluster My value: mateuszwlosektestregistry
+Description: Docker registry repository path, generated while creating a kubernetes cluster

-XXX Always demo
+My value: mateuszwlosektestregistry

-Name: deployment_name
+Name: image_name
-Description: Kubernetes cluster name
-My value: test-cluster
+Description: Docker image name.
+You can type anything My value: test-cluster

 Name: docker_registry_connection